stecman/composer-bash-completion-plugin/README.md

     compdef _composer composer;
     ```
-3. Reload your bash profile (or open a new shell), and enjoy tab completion on Composer
+3. Reload the modified shell config (or open a new shell), and enjoy tab completion on Composer

 ## Explanation